On Picard Number and Dimension of Algebraic Homogeneous Spaces: The Picard number of a homogeneous space

+\begin{proof}[Proof of Proposition \ref{gen_ieq_old}] Replacing $G$ with the quotient by the non-effectivity kernel of the action, we may assume that $G$ acts on $X$ effectively.
+In the notation of Lemma~\ref{torus_estimate}, the torus $T\subset G$ also acts effectively, whence locally freely on $X$.
+It follows that $\rho(X) \leq \dim T \leq \dim X$, as desired. \end{proof}

-\begin{example} There are examples of projective homogeneous spaces satisfying the equality $\rho(X) = \dim X$ for any dimension.
-Indeed, the projective line $\PP^1$ is isomorphic to the quotient of $SL(2,\KK)$ by the Borel subgroup $B$ of upper-triangular matrices, so $\PP^1$ is a homogeneous space.
+\begin{example} There are examples of homogeneous spaces satisfying the equality $\rho(X) = \dim X$ in any dimension.
+Indeed, the projective line $\PP^1 \simeq SL(2,\KK)/B$, where $B$ is the Borel subgroup of upper-triangular matrices, is a homogeneous space.
 This implies that $X_n = (\PP^1)^n$ is also a homogeneous space with $\dim X_n = \rho(X_n) = n$. \end{example}